 His research and teaching interests are in alternative culture and media, the cultural politics of popular music—including jazz, punk—disability, festivals, and gardening.
 He has written or edited numerous books and collections in these fields—extensive information and links about which are available elsewhere on the site.

 He writes for both academic and non-specialist audiences, though not necessarily in the same book.
-So he has produced academic monographs, aimed primarily at a university readership, and also written books for the informed, more general, reader, in particular for those interested or engaged in social activism, music-making, community and cultural action.
+So he has produced research monographs, aimed primarily at a university readership, and also written books for the informed, more general, reader, in particular for those interested or engaged in social activism, music-making, community and cultural action.
 (You can read an academic analysis of the pitfalls of writing about activist culture in Keith Halfacree’s ‘I could only do wrong’, which discusses George’s position in his early writing, and its reception by some of the radical groups involved and under discussion.)

-George was born in the Cowcaddens, Glasgow, in 1960, in a tenement apartment above the Park Bar on Maitland Street.
+One of four, George was born in the Cowcaddens, Glasgow, in 1960, in a tenement apartment above the Park Bar on Maitland Street.
 With his older sister he attended Milton Street Primary School.
 This entire part of the inner city was demolished within a few years, along with many neighbouring streets where his extended family lived, and had lived for generations, to make way for the M8 urban motorway.
 They were all moved to council houses and flats, mostly out in Easterhouse, though George’s family were moved to one of the new council tower blocks in Maryhill (Cedar Court).
-When he began writing about the radical environmental movement of anti-road protest in the early 1990s he eventually came to understand the power of the political unconscious.
+When he began writing about the radical environmental movement of anti-road protest in the early 1990s he slowly came to understand the power of the political unconscious.

 Joining the Scottish diaspora in the late 1960s, his family ended up in Norfolk, England, living first in a caravan in Great Yarmouth on the east coast, and then different houses in and around Burnham Market, north Norfolk.
 He went to primary schools in Yarmouth and Burnham, then to secondary schools in King’s Lynn (King Edward VII grammar) and Norwich (Blyth-Jex comprehensive), where his family settled.
 He himself returned to Norwich in 2015, after nearly 30 years away.